TalariaSoftware/ncmanager-help/committees/get-on-board-agenda.md

 Thus if your committee has made any recommendations, it's important to get that on the board agenda do the board can act on it.

-The board agenda is usually set by the board president/chair so your should make sure they know to put your committee's recommendations onto the board agenda.[^bylaws82]
+The board agenda is usually set by the board president or chair so your should make sure they know to put your committee's recommendations onto the board agenda.[^bylaws82]

 [^bylaws73A]: